einstein43/S3IP/reports/agileVSwaterfall.md

 </br>

+### Making Waterfall more Agile using Kanban

+Waterfall has some downsides as it comes to software development.
+The requirements are set at the beginning and there is a set time for the duration of the project.
+So implementing new requirements is difficult if not impossible to do during the project.

+Using Kanban[^4], the steps in the waterfall model are divided into smaller pieces or tasks that can be indepentently designed, reviewed and tested.
+By using a Kanban board[^5], every team member has a transparent way to visualize their tasks and workflow.Cards are used on the Kanban board to display the projects and work items, usually one per card.
+Using these cards, you can create a super efficient visualization of the current workflow by adding them to columns.
+These columns can be simply classified as "To do", "In progress", "To review" and "Done".
+This way there is a clear view for the team but also for the stakeholders of what stage the project is currently at.
+To eliminate risks of overloading one of these columns with cards, Work in Progress (WIP) Limits are used.
+The WIP limit specifies the maximum amount of cards that can be in one column at any given time.
+This improves efficiency and greatly reduces the risk of bottlenecking (if that word exists) your project's flow.
+A backlog is preferred when working Kanban.
+It can be used as a centralization of potential new ideas and requirements for the project.
+The moment one of those ideas or requirements gets picked up by the team, the commitment point for that task is set.
+That ensures structural transparency on the teams workflow.
+When the commitment point is set, there also will be a delivery point.
+A delivery point, or Definition of Done, clarifies when a task is done.
+By shortening the time between the commitment point and the delivery point (lead time), you can become progressively efficient.
+Which makes changes in requirements easier to implement into the project.

+So in conclusion, the Waterfall model can be made more Agile (not entirely) by making correct use of Kanban to split up tasks and visualize the workflow.

 ### Comparison of Agile and Waterfall

 Agile and waterfall are different ways to manage projects.
 Agile is more flexible and collaborative, with frequent adjustments and client feedback.
-Waterfall follows a step-by-step process, where each stage must be finished before moving forward[^4].
+Waterfall follows a step-by-step process, where each stage must be finished before moving forward[^6].
 Agile focuses on adaptability and improvement, while waterfall emphasizes planning and documentation.
 The choice depends on the project's needs.

 ## Conclusion